ralphjsmit/filament/packages/tables/docs/02-columns/01-overview.md

     ->toggleable(isToggledHiddenByDefault: true)
 ```

-#### Customizing the toggle columns dropdown trigger action
+#### Customizing the column manager dropdown trigger action

-To customize the toggle dropdown trigger button, you may use the `toggleColumnsTriggerAction()` method, passing a closure that returns an action.
+To customize the column manager dropdown trigger button, you may use the `columnManagerTriggerAction()` method, passing a closure that returns an action.
 All methods that are available to [customize action trigger buttons](../actions/overview) can be used:

 ```php
 use Filament\Actions\Action;